-The work of O'Maidín [15] and Francu and Nevill-Manning [8] immediately suggests several interesting open problems.
+The work of O'Maidín [14] and Francu and Nevill-Manning [7] immediately suggests several interesting open problems.
 In the acoustic signal domain the key of the melody loses significance and hence the vertical transposition is continuous rather than discrete.
 The same can be said for the time axis.
 What is the complexity of computing the minimum area between a query $Q = (q_1, q_2, ..., q_m)$ and a longer stored segment $S = (s_1, s_2, ..., s_n)$ under these more general conditions?

 Another simpler variant of this problem concerns acoustic rhythmic melodies, i.e., cyclic rhythms with notes that have pitch as a continuous variable.
 Here we assume two rhythmic melodies of the same length are to be compared.
 Since the melodies are cyclic rhythms they can be represented on the surface of a cylinder.
 What is the complexity of computing the minimum area between the two rectilinear polygonal chains under rotations around the cylinder and translations along the length of the cylinder?
-Aloupis et al. [1] present an O(n) time algorithm to compute this measure if rotations are not allowed, and an $O(n^2 \log n)$ time algorithm for unrestricted motions (rotations around the cylinder and translations along the length of the cylinder).
-Can this complexity be improved?

-R. Vizualization of Rhythms
+3. Vizualization of Rhythms

-Another geometric representation of rhythms useful for mathematical analysis is as convex polygons [22].
-If we map the sequence: [x ... x ...] (the clave Son) onto a circle, and connect all the notes adjacent to each other in clockwise order with line segments, we obtain the convex polygon depicted in Figure 3.
+Another geometric representation of rhythms useful for mathematical analysis is as convex polygons [21].
+If we map the sequence: [x ... x ... x ... x ... x ...](the clave Son) onto a circle, and connect all the notes adjacent to each other in clockwise order with line segments, we obtain the convex polygon depicted in Figure 3.
 A variety of geometric features of such polygons are immediately evident.
 For example, the triangle determined by the notes labelled 0, 3 and 6 is an isoceles triangle.
 The line through locations 3 and 11 determines an axis of mirror symmetry for this rhythm.
 If the rhythm is started at location 3 then it sounds the same whether it is played forwards or backwards.
 No internal angle of the polygon is a right angle.